Cleaning your Blackstone Griddle after cooking is a MUST!! It can be intimidating if you have never cooked on a griddle before.

 - With some soapy water, wipe the shelves and the ledges of the griddle.

-- Cover the griddle with a hard cover.
+- Once the griddle is completely cool, cover with a hard griddle cover.

-- Then cover the whole griddle with a soft cover.
+- Then cover the whole griddle with a soft grill cover.

 - Soapy water is not for the griddle top.
 Only non-griddle pieces!!

-- Do not use cold water on a hot griddle.
+- Do not use cold water on a hot griddle to clean it.
 This will cause warping and will ruin your griddle.

 - Don't worry if your griddle top is dull and dry instead of black and shiny.
 The more you use your griddle top, the more non-stick, shiny and black the griddle will become.
 Seasoning is an on-going process.